dvgamerr-app/dvgamerr-app.github.io/src/components/work/en/2023-work-scg-wedo.md

-- Implement an API layer with `Krakend Enterprise` and Krakend plugins services.
+- Designed and implemented API solutions using `KrakenD Enterprise` and custom plugins.
-- Implement a microservice using `Bun.js`.
+- Developed microservices utilizing `Bun.js`.
-- Configure logging for `Snaplogic` with `Fluentbit` to `Clickhouse`.
+- Configured logging pipelines for `SnapLogic` (`Fluent Bit` to `ClickHouse`) and `MuleSoft` (`Promtail` to `Loki`).
-- Implement the `Snaplogic` platfrom.
+- Deployed and implemented the `SnapLogic` platform.
-- Design a solution for the Gateway API using the `Krakend Enterprise` server and build a team.
+- Led the design and development of `KrakenD Gateway API` solutions while building and managing a dedicated team.
-- Configure logging for `Mulesoft` with `Promtail` to `Loki`
+- Created AI solutions with `LangChain` to enhance user and customer interactions.